 How to Measure Wax Stickiness

-Exponent software provides the means of controlling the TA.XTplus Texture Analyser in a specialised Adhesive Test.
+Exponent software provides the means of controlling the TA.XTplus Texture Analyser in a specialized Adhesive Test.
 A cylinder probe or spherical probe, if the product surface is not flat, applies a specified force to the surface of the sample for a specified time (to achieve a good bond between the two surfaces) and then moved away from the product at which point the force to separate the two surfaces is measured and used as a measure of product stickiness/adhesiveness/tackiness.
 The magnitude of the absolute positive value corresponds to the ‘stickiness’.
 The area under the profile represents the energy required to separate the wax from the probe, known as ‘work of adhesion’.
 The larger the maximum peak force, the stickier is the sample.